 Charles Chao has served as our director since April 2014.
 Mr. Chao currently serves as the chairman and chief executive officer of SINA and the chairman of Weibo Corporation, a leading social media platform in China and a majority owned subsidiary of SINA.
 Since joining SINA in September 1999, Mr. Chao has served various managerial positions, including as vice president of finance, chief financial officer, co-chief operating officer and president.
 Prior to that, Mr. Chao served as an audit manager at PricewaterhouseCoopers, LLP in Silicon Valley, California.
-Mr. Chao is currently an independent director of NetDragon Websoft Inc., a Hong Kong Stock Exchange listed company providing technology for online games.
 Mr. Chao received his master's degree in professional accounting from University of Texas at Austin.
 He also holds a master's degree in journalism from University of Oklahoma and a bachelor's degree in journalism from Fudan University in China.